julien6387/supvisors/docs/dashboard.rst

     * green for ``RUNNING`` ;
     * red for ``ISOLATED``.

+The |Supvisors| instance is blinking when it is managing starting or stopping jobs.

 Only the hyperlinks of the ``RUNNING`` |Supvisors| instances are active.
 The browser is redirected to the `Supervisor page`_ of the targeted |Supvisors| instance.
 The |Supvisors| instance playing the role of *Master* is pointed out with the ✪ sign.